 The rehydrate line also includes ground bone in the recipes.
 This isn’t an uncommon ingredient, but many companies just include it under the protein name (i.e. “chicken” as the first ingredient in a recipe includes the bones).
 According to researchers, ground bone adds calcium and phosphorus to your dog’s diet and is essential to keep raw dog food balanced .

 It is also worth mentioning that both the rehydrate and the enhanced line are all single-protein recipes.
 While only the chilled rolls are marked as fit for elimination diets, these might be a good option if your pup is sensitive to specific common proteins.

 Overall, we really like the protein choice and percentage in these recipes, although the rehydrate line is the clear winner thanks to the addition of inners.
 We’re giving this brand 4 out of 5 stars in this category.

 These recipes have a short ingredient list, so there isn’t much room for extras.
 However, because most of them are low in carbs, there are still some nice additions worth mentioning:

 While not all of these recipes have it, we liked seeing kelp in many of the raw air-dried food.
-The chilled rolls also have manuka honey, which has been shown to improve gut health and give a little immunity boost .
+The chilled rolls also have manuka honey, which our experts share has been shown to improve gut health and give a little immunity boost .

 We really like the additives in these recipes, although the chilled rolls have “natural gum”, which we’d rather not see.
 We’re giving this brand 4 out of 5 in this category.